krishnahaldude001/LocalHub/copy-data-to-production.md

 echo "🔄 Copying local data to production..."

-# Check if production DATABASE_URL is set
+# Check if production DATABASE_URL is set (should include ?pgbouncer=true&connection_limit=1)
 if [ -z "$DATABASE_URL" ]; then
-  echo "❌ Please set DATABASE_URL to your production database" exit 1 fi
+  echo "❌ Please set DATABASE_URL to your production database with ?pgbouncer=true&connection_limit=1" exit 1
+fi